-From time to time, students may wish to take a course that is external to Aberdeen Hall.
+Some students may wish to take a course that is external to Aberdeen Hall.
 Prior to enrolling in an external course, students complete the External Course Intent Form (see Appendix A) and submit it to Senior School Administration.
 All responsibilities associated with taking external courses will be assumed by the student.

-Enrollment in external courses will not be exchanged for independent study blocks.
+Enrolment in external courses will not be exchanged for independent study blocks.
 Students who take courses external to the school should not expect to have a study block either in its place or in order to complete the work in the course.

-External courses will only be placed on student transcripts when the full course is completed and reported to Senior School Administration by the student.
-Courses that are in progress will not be placed on a student's transcript.
-Please note that external courses will not be counted towards awards calculations.
+External courses will only be placed on student transcripts when the full course is completed and reported to Senior School Admin.
+External courses will not be counted towards awards calculations.
 If the course is available at Aberdeen Hall, it is preferred that students take the course at Aberdeen Hall.
 Earning prerequisite courses or courses that you plan on pursuing at a post-secondary level via distance learning is discouraged.
+Please note that external courses cannot be monitored by Aberdeen Hall faculty as they are operated by separate online schools.
+As such, timelines, assignments and assessments are all designed and facilitated by teachers outside of our organization.
+Students enrolled in external courses are responsible for managing and monitoring their individual progress.